-All members of the Senior Leadership team: Mrs Cathy Grace (Deputy Head), Mrs Katie Biddle-Rawbone (Assistant Head), Miss Charlotte Loach (Assistant Head), Miss Lubna Shaheen (Inclusion Manager) and Mr Neil Couldrey (Assistant Head) are all fully qualified DSLs alongside Mrs Shanti Devi and Mrs Faruza Aktar (Pastoral Managers) who are also fully trained DSLs.
+All members of the Senior Leadership team: Mrs Cathy Grace (Deputy Head), Mrs Katie Biddle-Rawbone (Assistant Head) and Miss Charlotte Loach (Assistant Head) are all fully qualified DSLs alongside Miss Lubna Shaheen (Inclusion Manager), Mrs Shanti Devi and Mrs Faruza Aktar (Pastoral Managers) who are also fully trained DSLs.
 They undertake regular updates and supervision each term.

 How do we know that staff who work at Thornton are suitable to work with children?